dolpazinho/dolpazinho/README.md

 - 🔭 I did a project with University of Saskachetwan on Developing a driving reposiory App using React Js
 - 🔭 I'm currently working on Backend Topics (PHP) with Kaufland.de Germany
-- 🌱 I’m currently learning VueJs, DevOps, Azure, Dockers, Advanced PHP
+- 🌱 I’m currently learning JS framework in ReactJS, VueJs, DevOps, Azure, Dockers, Advanced PHP
 - 👯 I’m looking to collaborate on Software development, Backend Engineering, FullStack Development
 - 💬 Ask me about Information Technology
 - 😄 Pronouns: He/His